PsiLotY/greenhouse/README.md

 The `receiver.py` code uses the data it receives to trigger various actions on a device.

 ## Additional Notes
-The project presentations files, which include the architecture diagram and data-flow diagram can be found in the GitLab Wiki.
+The project presentations files, which include the architecture diagram and data-flow diagram can be found in the [GitLab Wiki](https://gitlab.mi.hdm-stuttgart.de/csiot/ss23/greenhouse/-/wikis/home).

+# Code Guidelines

+## Python
+- Variables and Functions: Use lower_case_with_underscores format.
+- Comments: Use inline comments when needed
+- Docstrings: Always use docstrings to describe the purpose of each function

+## Terraform
+- Use `Terraform fmt` to format your code
+- Use `Terraform validate` to validate your code

 # Contributors
 - Anjo Weddewer (aw181, 41486)